svgvr8/ai-cybersecurity/README.md

-#### Network Traffic Analysis using AI and Python
+#### Malicious Network Packet Classifier using AI and Python
 ## Introduction
-This project aims to analyze network traffic for potential threats by using AI and Python.
-It uses the Scapy library to capture network packets and the Pandas library to convert the packets into a dataframe.
-The dataframe is then analyzed using a random forest classifier to predict if a packet is malicious or not based on its length and protocol.
-The results of the analysis are visualized using Matplotlib.
+This project is a simple Flask application that uses Artificial Intelligence (AI) to classify whether a message is malicious or not.
+The SVM model was trained on a dataset of 10,000 messages, half of which were labeled as malicious and half as benign.
+The dataset was preprocessed using a TF-IDF vectorizer.

 ## Requirements
 The following packages must be installed to run the code:

-- scapy
+- flask
 - pandas
-- plotly
 - scikit-learn

+Start by installing deps

+``pip install flask pandas scikit-learn``

+## Run the app

+``python app.py``

 ## Generate your own .pcap file
 `` sudo tcpdump -i eth0 -n 'tcp port 80' -w file.pcap ``